IOTechSystems/support-alarms-docs/docs/api/graphql/support-alarms-schema.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-Human-readable description of the alarm
+A description of what this alarm is for
+!!!
+This is not currently implemented !!!

 </td>
 </tr>